-Units: 1

-When Offered: As offered

 Continuing enrollment for students to complete a major project in this course as part of requirements for a Master's degree in English.
 Students may enroll for a maximum of four semesters.

-Grade Type: Letter Grade

-Fee: Additional fee

 Prerequisite(s): Permission of Program Director

 ENG 598 - Thesis